Helmholtz-UFZ/saqc/README.md

 ## How?

-`SaQC` is both a command line application controlled by text based and a python module with a simple API.
+`SaQC` is both a command line application controlled by table file and a python module with a simple API.

 While a good (but still growing) number of predefined and highly configurable